ScottLogic/blog/_posts/2024-06-20-investigating-code-quality-from-pr-data.md

 PRs contain a huge amount of valuable data that can start to give us an idea of the code's quality.
 If the [CI/CD pipeline](https://about.gitlab.com/topics/ci-cd/) repeatedly fails, the code may not have been thoroughly tested or properly formatted.
 If a PR receives lots of review comments, it's likely that there are a number of changes that need to be made.
 Equally, if it takes weeks for a PR to be approved, it may be a reflection of the amount of work required to get the code to a point that the other developers are happy with it (either that, or the developers are just slow to submit their reviews...).

 ### Enter LLMs

-There are some common "pain points" with AI-generated code.
+Although LLMs are able to write code, there are some common issues, or pain points, that are characteristic of AI-generated code.
 Things like not adhering to project conventions, not using functions that exist in other parts of the code base, producing algorithms with sub-optimal performance, or code that is hard to read, are often clues that code may have been AI-generated, and are likely to be picked up in a review.

 Therefore, what's written in comments is also a valuable source of information.
 For example, what do reviewers frequently suggest needs to be changed?
 Is a developer frustrated to make this suggestion (perhaps they've made the same suggestion several times already)?
 Are developers generally polite to their colleagues, but harsher on code that they suspect is AI-generated?